deantosh/alx-higher_level_programming/0x08-python-more_classes/README.md

              create the getter and setter method for the width and height attribute.
  3. Task 2 - add public instance method area and perimeter of the rectangle.
  4. Task 3 - add __str__ method that prints the rectangle.
+ 5. Task 4 - add __repr__ method that is able to recreate a new instance.